freeman-lab/tinycloud/README.md

 **groups**

-a list of cluster groups, each corresponding to one or more tagged collections of instances
+each corresponds to one or more tagged collections of instances
 ```
 [
   {tag: 'master', count: 1},